 Teach Them Diligently: Raising Arrows

 This past week my family traveled to Washington D.C. to attend my favorite homeschooling conference, Teach Them Diligently.
-However, Teach Them Diligently isn’t just about homeschooling: It’s about the heart of families centered on God’s Word and our calling as […]
+However, Teach Them Diligently isn’t just about homeschooling: It’s about the heart of families centered on God’s Word and our calling as parents to disciple our children.
+Last year was my first […]